-It’s no secret that one of the most important skills you can have as a musician is putting on a good show.
+It’s no secret that one of the most important skills you can have as a musician is putting on a good show for a live crowd.
 The income stream from live performances can be a big one that will help you sustain a music career in the age of music streaming.
 It’s also an effective way to make a good impression and win over new fans who have not heard your music before.

 Even before getting into music marketing, I was always a big live music goer.
 More recently, I’ve been attending even more shows, but now I’m paying more attention to the set to see what I can learn, especially from openers.
 I was inspired to write about this topic because of all the horrible mistakes I was noticing.